-3.4 grammar-body-alternatives: A compound term with principal functor (;)/2 and each argument being a body (of a grammar-rule).
+3.6 grammar-body-alternative: A compound term with principal functor (;)/2 and each argument being a body (of a grammar-rule).

-3.5 grammar-body-choice: A compound term with principal functor (->)/2, the first argument is a body (of a grammar-rule), and the second argument is a grammar-body-alternatives.
+3.7 grammar-body-choice: A compound term with principal functor (->)/2.
+The first argument is a body (of a grammar-rule), and the second argument is a body.